 While members who implement Crossmark provide links to update policies and commit themselves to accurately reporting updates, the presence of Crossmark itself is not a guarantee.
 However, it allows the community to more easily verify how members are updating their content.

 If you use Crossmark, the Crossmark button must be applied to all of your new content, not just content is updated.
 Selective implementation means that a reader, such as a research or librarian, who downloaded a PDF version before the update would have no way to know that it has been updated.
-We also encourage you to implement Crossmark for backfile content, although doing so is optional.
-At least, we encourage you to do so for backfile content that has been updated.
+We also encourage you to implement Crossmark for back-year records, although doing so is optional.
+At least, we encourage you to do so for back-year records that have been updated.

 Obligations for Crossmark

-Any member can provide update metadata and we strongly encourage you to do so, in addition to registering an update policy.
+Any member can provide update metadata and register an update policy.
 If you are a member who implements the Crossmark button, you must:

 Maintain your content and promptly register any updates.